Last updated on August 22nd, 2024 at 04:42 pm

 How do I go about obtaining dual citizenship in the U.S.?

-To become a citizen of the United States and continue to hold citizenship in other countries, you have a few pathways.
+There are a few pathways to becoming a citizen of the United States and continuing to hold citizenship in other countries.

 Permanent residents can usually apply to become naturalized citizens after five years of living in the U.S. If you’re a foreign spouse of a citizen and wish to hold citizenship yourself, you can usually apply for naturalization sooner.

-During the naturalization process, candidates must meet certain requirements, like passing the U.S. citizenship test.
-You can learn more about naturalization in the U.S. by checking out our guide on the subject.
+During the naturalization process, candidates must meet specific requirements, like passing the U.S. citizenship test.
+The U.S. Department of State and other government agencies provide resources to help you understand the steps involved.
+Our guide on the subject explains more about naturalization in the U.S.

 Does Canada allow people to obtain dual citizenship?

 Yes, it is possible to hold Canadian citizenship and be a citizen of another country.
-Read our guide on how to become a citizen in Canada for more information about citizenship laws and regulations.
+For more information about Canadian citizens, citizenship laws, and regulations, read our guide on how to become a citizen in Canada.

 Does the UK allow people to obtain dual citizenship?